woven-baker/test-cpp/module1/02_intro-to-cpp/unit2Challenge.en.md

     //On the next line, dereference your pointer, and store the value in a new variable.

-    //On the next three lines, make a new variable on each line.
+    //On the next three lines, declare and initialize a new variable on each line.
 Each variable must be a different data type.
     //variable #1 here
     //variable #2 here
     //variable #3 here